micahkepe/blog/content/43-monkeys/index.md

 ## Game Mechanics

-The game is a keyboard-controlled top down 2d rogue-like where the player controls both the main monkey and the troop that can follow the player or move independently.
+The game is a keyboard-controlled top down 2D roguelike where the player controls both the main monkey and the troop that can follow the player or move independently.
 Through 5 different levels/floors, the player must solve puzzles, defeat enemies, and avoid traps to escape the facility.
 The player can also collect power ups and new monkeys to add to their troop.
 Begin a rogue-like, the